DEFRA/epr-backend/docs/architecture/decisions/0017-decouple-spreadsheet-data-extraction-from-layout-using-markers.md

 - **Maintainability**: Parsing logic focuses on marker patterns and extraction rules rather than hardcoded cell positions
 - **Flexibility**: Users can customize non-data areas of the spreadsheet without breaking the parser
   - Tables can be arranged vertically (stacked) or horizontally (side-by-side) as needed
+  - Data can be organized across multiple worksheets for user convenience
+  - Worksheet names can be changed without affecting parsing (markers provide all context)
   - Layout can be optimized for user experience without impacting parsing logic
 - **Self-documenting**: The marker names (e.g., `__EPR_DATA_WASTE_BALANCE`) make it clear what data is being extracted from each section
 - **Collision resistance**: The `__EPR_` prefix makes it highly unlikely that markers will accidentally match user-supplied data, while avoiding conflicts with spreadsheet formula operators